kevinslin/h7b-dendron-netlify/vault/notes.tutorial.calibre-ebook-app.md

 - In metadata of book, setup tag hierarchy, separated by `.` (`period`)
     - eg. with `History.Military` tag, the subgroup `Military` is listed under the group `History`
 - Go to `Preferences` → `Look & feel` → `Tag browser` and enter the lookup name `tags` into the `Categories with hierarchical items` box.
 Press `Apply`, and you are done with setting up.

 ## Change the default viewer for Calibre to SumatraPDF for epub files

 For Windows OS
-- Set the default program for opening epub files to sumatrapdf
+- Set the default program for opening `epub` files to `sumatrapdf`
 - Go to Calibre Preference
 - Under Interface, select Behavior
 - On the right, is a list of book formats.
-These are the filetype that the Calibre Default viewer will open when you click on a title in the Library browser.
-Unclick whichever format that you don't want Calibre to automatically launch its internal viewer.
+These are the filetype that the `Calibre Default viewer` will open when you click on a title in the Library browser.
+Disable whichever format that you don't want Calibre to automatically launch its internal viewer.
 - Click Apply and exit.

-The next time you click on a book, with filetype epub or pdf, the Windows default reader app, configured by you, will launch instead of the Calibre book viewer.
+The next time you click on a book, with filetype `epub` or `pdf`, the Windows default reader app, configured by you, will launch instead of the Calibre book viewer.